Alikhan9095/Linux-/README.md

 - `sudo` is a command that lets a user run commands with superuser or root privileges, allowing them to perform administrative tasks on the system.
 - `sudo -i` or `su` cammand allow you to switch a normal user to a super user or root user.
+- `whoami` command displays the username of the currently logged-in user.
+- `who` Lists all users currently logged into the system.
+- `w or who am i` Provides detailed information about users and their activities or Shows information about the current terminal session
+- `id` Displays the current user's UID, GID, and group memberships.
 - `pwd` cammand  to check current working directory
 - `cd` cammand to use for chnage the directory.
      1. `cd` go to your home direcoty.